Sailing Activities in Bermuda

 • Charleston to Bermuda Race: Held once every three years.
 The race is organized by the South Carolina Maritime Heritage Foundation, Charleston Ocean Racing Association and Royal Bermuda Yacht Club.

 • Daytona to Bermuda Race: Also known as TransAt, this 950-mile race was originated by Halifax River Yacht Club in Daytona, Florida.
-It ends at St. George's Dinghy & Sports Club Club in Bermuda.
+It ends at St. George's Dinghy and Sports Club Club in Bermuda.

 • North American Optimist Dinghy Championships: When held in Bermuda, the regatta is organized by the Royal Bermuda Yacht Club, International Optimist Dinghy Association and Bermuda Optimist Dinghy Association.
 Participation takes place from various countries including USA, Bermuda, Brazil, Argentina, Canada, Japan, Mexico etc.